Judy Fakes, Head Teacher of Arboriculture, Ryde College of TAFE, NSW

 If conditions become too anaerobic, iron, manganese and aluminium may become toxic and in extreme conditions methane may be produced (Leake, 1998).

 One of the major contributing factors to the anaerobic conditions on the site was the amount of organic matter in the soil mix.
-According to Handreck & Black (1994), most top soils contain less than 10% organic matter; 5-8% under long established pastures and about 2-4% for sclerophyll forests.
+According to Handreck & Black (1994), most top soils contain less than 10% organic matter; 5-8% under long-established pastures and about 2-4% for sclerophyll forests.
 Subsoils usually have less than 1% organic matter.

 The presence of more than 5% organic matter at any depth can create problems of subsidence (Craul, 1992).
 Natural soil profiles rarely show any significant amounts of organic matter below 100-200 mm from the surface.
-Organic matter below this, particularly in poorly aerated soils, tends to be decomposed by anaerobic micro-organisms.
-Thus there is demand for oxygen from both plant roots and soil organisms.
+The organic matter below this, particularly in poorly aerated soils, tends to be decomposed by anaerobic micro-organisms.
+Thus there is a demand for oxygen from both plant roots and soil organisms.
 The products of anaerobic organism activity exacerbate anaerobic conditions.
 According to Leake (1994), if the demand for oxygen is severe enough, a series of chemical reactions set in and may lead to: